marcellino-ornelas/templates/docs/guide/getting-started/templates.md

 ## Making a new template

 There is nothing special about a template.
-All it is nothing but files and folders.
+Its nothing other than a directory holding a collection of files and folders.
 We could create a template two ways:

-1. just create the files and directories with `mkdir/touch` or use Finder etc.
+1. Create the directories and files with `mkdir/touch` or use Finder etc.

 2. Use our command line tool

-> Read our command line docs [here](TODO)
+> Read our command line docs [here](../command-line/readme.md)

 ### bash commands